blorente/naylang-documentation/src/testing_methodology.md

 Naylang aims to be more than just a Grace interpreter, but to also be an approachable Free Software [^freesoftware] project for both potential collaborators and programming language students the same.
 Having a sufficiently big automated test suite is vital to make the project amiable to newcomers, for the following reasons:

 - Automated tests provide **complete, synchronized documentation** of the system.
 Unlike written documentation or comments, automated tests do not get outdated and, if they are sufficiently atomic and well-named, provide working **specification and examples** of what a part of the system does and how it is supposed to be used.
-A newcomer to the project will find it very useful to dive into the test suite even before looking at the implementation code to find up-to-date explainations of a module and it's dependencies.
+A newcomer to the project will find it very useful to dive into the test suite even before looking at the implementation code to find up-to-date explainations of a module and its dependencies.

 - Automated tests force the implementer to **modularize**.
 Unit testing requires that the dependencies of the project be minimized, so as to make testing each part individually as easy as possible.
 Therefore, TDD encourages a very decoupled design, which makes it easy to reason about each part separately [@beck2003test].